andres-teleport/overseer/design.md

 ### Authorization

-The client will check the server provided certificate against his own known server certificate (provided by the sysadmin).
-The server will have a directory with the authorized client certificates.
-This is done so revoking access becomes possible without adding another service providing [CRL](https://en.wikipedia.org/wiki/Certificate_revocation_list) / [OCSP](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) or other mechanisms.
+Any client with a valid certificate (signed by the certificate authority) is authorized to start a new job.
 To keep things simple, each job is considered to be owned by the user that started it, users are not able to interact in any way through the API with jobs not started by them.

 No kind of [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) will be implemented.

 ## Server

 An unsuccessful invocation of `overseer-server` will return a non-zero exit code.
+Keys and certificates are expected to be in PEM format.

 ### Usage

-`overseer-server [-key PRIVATE-KEY] [-authorized-users USER-CERTIFICATE-DIR] [-listen ADDRESS:PORT]`
+`overseer-server [-key PRIVATE-KEY] [-cert SERVER-CERTIFICATE] [-ca CA-CERTIFICATE] [-listen ADDRESS:PORT]`

 ### Optional flags

-`-key PRIVATE-KEY` Path to the server private key in PEM format.
-Default: `certs/server.key`.

-`-authorized-users USER-CERTIFICATE-DIR` Path to the directory containing the authorized certificates.
-Default: `certs/authorized`.

 `-listen ADDRESS:PORT` Listening address and port.
 Default: `localhost:9999`.

+`-key PRIVATE-KEY` Path to the server private key.
+Default: `certs/server.key`.

+`-cert SERVER-CERTIFICATE` Path to the server certificate.
+Default: `certs/server.crt`.

+`-ca CA-CERTIFICATE` Path to the certificate of the Certificate Authority.
+Default: `certs/ca.crt`.

 ## Client

 A successful invocation of `overseer-cli` will have a return code of zero, a non-zero value is used for error cases.
+Keys and certificates are expected to be in PEM format.

 ### Usage

-`overseer-cli [-server ADDRESS:PORT] [-key PRIVATE-KEY] [-cert SERVER-CERTIFICATE] ACTION [ARGS...]`
+`overseer-cli [-server ADDRESS:PORT] [-key PRIVATE-KEY] [-cert USER-CERTIFICATE] [-ca CA-CERTIFICATE] ACTION [ARGS...]`

 ### Optional flags

 `-server ADDRESS:PORT` Remote server hostname or IP address and port.
 Default: `localhost:9999`.

-`-key PRIVATE-KEY` Path to the user private key in PEM format.
+`-key PRIVATE-KEY` Path to the user private key.
 Default: `certs/user.key`.

+`-cert USER-CERTIFICATE` Path to the user certificate.
+Default: `certs/user.crt`.

-`-cert SERVER-CERTIFICATE` Path to the remote server certificate in PEM format.
-Default: `certs/server.crt`.
+`-ca CA-CERTIFICATE` Path to the certificate of the Certificate Authority.
+Default: `certs/ca.crt`.

 ### Action flags